 About the Conservation Volunteers program

-The Nature Conservancy of Canada’s (NCC’s) Conservation Volunteers program engages Canadians of all ages in the protection of our country's species and natural habitats.
-It provides a meaningful, hands-on educational experience in ecologically significant natural areas.
-Our events are carefully designed to make sure your volunteer time is directed to important conservation activities.
+The Nature Conservancy of Canada’s (NCC’s) Conservation Volunteers program engages Canadians of all ages.
+Volunteers can lend a hand in the protection of Canada’s species and natural habitats.
+Conservation Volunteers events provide meaningful, hands-on educational experience in some of our country’s most precious natural areas.

-In 2001, we established a formal volunteer program in Ontario in partnership with Ontario Nature (then known as the Federation of Ontario Naturalists).
-Since then, thousands of volunteers have teamed up to help advance conservation work while developing valuable stewardship skills in some of Ontario's most spectacular natural landscapes.
-Both organizations continue to offer a diversity of outdoor volunteer opportunities.
+In 2001, NCC established a formal volunteer program in Ontario in partnership with Ontario Nature (then known as the Federation of Ontario Naturalists).
+Since then, thousands of volunteers have teamed up to help advance conservation work.
+In doing so, they have also developed valuable stewardship skills in some of Ontario's most beautiful natural landscapes.
+Both organizations continue to offer a variety of outdoor volunteer opportunities.

-Our Conservation Volunteers program expanded into Alberta in 2006 and has since grown to include events in all provinces.
+The Conservation Volunteers program expanded into Alberta in 2006.
+Since then, it has grown to include events in all provinces.